Dgaming10/votingSystem/README.md

 # Voting System Application
-This is a command-line-based Voting System Application written in C. The application allows users to participate in voting for political parties, with administration features for managing parties and citizens.
+This is a simple command-line-based Voting System Application written in C. The application allows users to participate in voting for political parties, with administration features for managing parties and citizens.

 # Some Explanation
 Supports both Windows and Unix platforms.